-The lighthouse resting atop the pier has a circular base, of a smaller diameter than the pier, topped by a cylindrical tower.
-The first story of the base is concrete and interrupted by portholes that provide light for the basement story within the pier, while the second story is a steel structure lined with masonry.
+The lighthouse resting atop the pier has a circular base of a smaller diameter than the pier and is topped by a cylindrical tower.
+The first story of the lighthouses base is concrete and is interrupted by portholes that provide light for the basement story within the pier, while the second story is a steel structure lined with masonry.
 The conical steel tower is surmounted by a lantern room that has a focal plane of seventy-two feet, and atop this a skeletal structure for a radiobeacon projects skyward.

 When the light was activated in 1935, a fourth-order Fresnel lens was used in the lantern room to project a fixed red light of 6,000 candlepower.
 The light and radiobeacon were powered by electricity supplied by a diesel generator coupled to a bank of storage batteries.
 The resonator for the fog signal was mounted in the cylindrical tower and was supplied with compressed air from oil-engine-driven compressors located in the machinery room.
 A crane operated by compressed air was mounted on the pier to handle the stations boat.
 The total cost of the offshore station came to $108,447.